 5. Ask the Au Pair About Their Values to Help Determine Whether They’re a Fit

-The way people’s values influence the way they see the world makes this one of the most vital things to ask about during your first Au Pair interview.
+How people’s values influence how they see the world makes this one of the most vital things to ask about during your first Au Pair interview.
+Like anything else, you should understand your personal and family values to determine whether your Au Pair’s values are a good fit.

 Most people are familiar with their own values, but it’s a good idea to take a hard look at your household values anyway.
 What’s most important to you in a relationship?
 In a living arrangement?
 In your family’s daily life?